baoduy/hbd.astro-paper/src/content/blog/az-11-private-aks-expose-public-app-with-cloudflare-tunnel.md

   - AzureDevOps
   - Cloudflare
   - Tunnel
+description: "
-description: "In this article, We demonstrate how to securely expose an application running on a private AKS cluster to the internet using Cloudflare Tunnel, without the need for public IP addresses or open ports.
-We'll also show how to apply authentication to all exposed applications and centralize access control using Azure Entra ID Groups, ensuring only authorized users have access."
+In this tutorial, We demonstrate how to securely expose an application running on a private AKS cluster to the internet using Cloudflare Tunnel, without the need for public IP addresses or open ports.
+We’ll also show how to apply authentication to all exposed applications and centralize access control using Azure Entra ID Groups, ensuring only authorized users have access.
+"
 ---

 ## Introduction